will-cern/xroofit-readthedocs/docs/source/fitting.rst

     * - 2
       - Forced positive-definite.
 This code is returned by Hesse Strategy 2 (or lower) if the covariance matrix was not positive-definite (the status code will be 1).
     * - 3
       - The covariance matrix is positive definite.
+Note that it is still possible that there are problems with the fit, particularly if the correlation matrix shows large correlations between variables.

 Goodness of fit